raspberrypilearning/infrared-bird-box/worksheet.md

 Be careful not to rotate too far otherwise the lens will pop out, and it can be a bit tricky to get it back in and on the thread.
 If this happens just put it back in gently and rotate clockwise until it catches.
 Once the required focus has been found you don't need to re-glue it.
 It won't move on its own even if it gets a few bumps and knocks.

-##Step 4: Installing the camera and LED into the bird box
+## Installing the camera and LED into the bird box

 This part of the guide is going to be quite like [Blue Peter](http://www.bbc.co.uk/cbbc/shows/blue-peter).
 This is a famous children's TV show in Britain which often involves making things out of cardboard toilet rolls, sticky-back plastic and empty plastic bottles.
 The idea here is simply to demonstrate what has to be achieved with installing the camera; it will then be up to you to come up with a more permanent solution, which is a tremendously fun group activity in itself.